linuxdeepin/wiki.deepin.org/en/Installation/Installation_Requirements.md

 ## Obtaining the Installation Source

-   Besides, you need to prepare a USB flash drive, or a disc and CD/DVD drive, then visit Deepin website (https://www.deepin.org) to download the latest ISO file, and create a boot disk.
+&nbsp;&nbsp;&nbsp;Besides, you need to prepare a USB flash drive, or a disc and CD/DVD drive, then visit Deepin website (https://www.deepin.org) to download the latest ISO file, and create a boot disk.

 ## Installation Process